scmmmh/metadata-tutorial/source/access_data/oai_pmh/formats.rst

 Before we look at the output in a bit more detail, let us have a quick look at the code we use:

 * In line #1 we first create a new :code:`OAIMetadataFormatReader` object with a single parameter, the base URL of the OAI-PMH endpoint.
 This new object is then assigned to the :code:`reader` variable.
-When we do this, the :code:`OAIMetadataFormatReader` sends a request to the OAI-PMH server, which returns all available metadata formats.
-The :code:`OAIMetadataFormatReader` then converts the response into a list of format objects.
+At this point no data has been fetched from the OAI-PMH server.
+That will only happen in line \#2.
-* In line #2 we use a "for" loop to loop over the list of format objects provided by the :code:`reader` object we created in the previous line.
+* In line #2 we use a "for" loop to loop over the format objects provided by the :code:`reader` object we created in the previous line.
+It is at this point that the :code:`OAIMetadataFormatReader` fetches the list of available metadata formats from the OAI-PMH server and makes them available to the :code:`for` loop.

   The "for" loop is one of the core concepts of programming.
 It allows us to apply a series of instructions to a list of things.
 In this case the things are the format objects provided by the :code:`reader`.
 In each iteration of the loop one format object is made available via the :code:`format` variable.
-Then the so-called body of the loop, which are those instructions that follow the :code:`for` line and are indented by at least 4 spaces.
+Then the so-called body of the loop, which are those instructions that follow the :code:`for` line and are indented by at least 4 spaces, is run.
 In our case there is only one instruction in the body of the loop, which is line #3.
 This line will be run once for each :code:`format` object provided by the :code:`reader`.
 * In line #3 we simply print out the content of the :code:`format` variable.
-In each iteration of the loop the :code:`format` will have different content.
-The output shows that two metadata formats are provided by the OAI-PMH server.
+In each iteration of the loop the :code:`format` will have different content, but the same code will be applied, here printing out the :code:`format` object.

+If you look at the output, you can see that two metadata formats are provided by the OAI-PMH server.
 This means that the body of the for loop was run two times, each time printing out the content of one format object.
 If you look at the output of the individual format objects, you can see that they have three properties:

 * *schema*: The schema definition for the metadata format;
 * *metadataPrefix*: The prefix used to identify this metadata format, which we will later on use to fetch records in a specific format;